Code Generator Configuration

 superMapperClass

-• Description: The fully qualified name of the custom inherited Mapper class, including the package name.
+- Description: The fully qualified name of your custom base Mapper class, including the package name.

 superServiceClass

-• Description: The fully qualified name (including package name) of the custom inherited Service class.
+- Description: The fully qualified class name (including package name) of your custom inherited Service class.

 superServiceImplClass